 Two things every drummer needs – a great drum throne and a set of drumsticks.
 These are included in the kits above, but you’ll probably want to upgrade at some point.

-A drum thone is the stool that a drummer sits on while they perform, but it’s really much more than a basic stool.
+A drum throne is a stool that a drummer sits on while they perform, but it’s really much more than a basic stool.
 Drum thrones are designed to be comfortable for extended use.

 Drum thrones are also much more stable than a standard stool and the seat swivels, allowing you to shift around your drum set easily.

-When it comes to learning to play the drums, there’s many different methods you can try.
+When it comes to learning to play the drums, there are many different methods you can try.
 The most effective methods are getting in-person lessons, video lessons, and lots of practice!

 You can check in with a local music shop for teacher recommendations, but those can be more costly than a beginner wants to spend just to get started.
 A more affordable option is using an online video service such as Drumeo.